 Contracts related to the sale of systems typically contain separate obligations for the delivery of system(s), installation and an implied obligation to provide software enhancements if and when available for one year following installation.
 Revenue is recognized when the Company transfers control to the customer, which is generally at the point when acceptance occurs that indicates customer acknowledgment of delivery or installation, depending on the terms of the arrangement.
-Revenue from the implied obligation to deliver software enhancements if and when available is recognized ratably over the first year following installation of the system as the customer receives the right to software updates throughout the period.
-Revenue from this performance obligation is included in Other Recurring Revenue.
+Revenue from the implied obligation to deliver software enhancements if and when available is recognized ratably typically over the first year following installation of the system as the customer receives the right to software updates throughout the period and is included in Other Recurring Revenue.
 The Company's system contracts generally do not provide a right of return.
-Systems are generally covered by a one-year assurance type warranty; however, warranty costs were not material for the periods presented.
+Systems are generally covered by a one-year assurance type warranty; warranty costs were less than \$0.1 million for the periods presented.